jim60105/docker-whisperX/README.md

 > [!TIP]
 > These pre-built images are built with the [Dockerfile.cache](Dockerfile.cache), which divides the [Dockerfile](Dockerfile) into multiple stages to enhance the speed of the CI workflow.
+> Generating large docker images within a matrix on GitHub runner is quite challenging.
+I had made significant adjustments to the building process in order to make it works.
-> While it is designed to work the same as the default Dockerfile, it is important to exercise caution when debugging and contributing.
+> Although it is intended to function the same as the default Dockerfile, it is crucial to exercise caution when debugging and contributing.

 ## Preserve the download cache for the align models when working with various languages